ubccr/ccrdocs/pages/2fa.md

 If you're still having trouble with two factor authentication, check the following:

 - Be sure you enter the six digit code from your authenticator app.
-Rember they change every 30 seconds.
+Remember they change every 30 seconds.
 - If you recently changed phones and did not setup a new OTP token on your new device you will be locked out of your account.
 Please [contact CCR Help](help.md)